Child sexual exploitation is when an adult befriends a child (anyone under 18) or a vulnerable young adult in order to sexual abuse them.

-If you are feeling uncomfortable or anxious when you talk to someone online, on the phone, or face to face, listen to that feeling.
+Crucial: If you are feeling uncomfortable or anxious when you talk to someone online, on the phone, or face to face, listen to that feeling.
 This is your early warning sign that something may be wrong.
-If something seems weird or wrong about the situation or discussion then pay attention.
-These are red flags that the person may not be what they seem.

-Every situation is different, but here are some of the signs that someone you are talking to might be trying to scam or abuse you:
+Every situation is different, but here are some of the signs that someone you are talking to might be trying to abuse you:

 - They ask lots of questions about you, like they're investigating or checking up on you

-- The compliment you a lot and seem to be interested in everything you like
+- They compliment you a lot and seem to be interested in everything you like

 - They want you to message them from inappropriate places, like the bathroom or bedroom